Carmen Guerrero Nakpil

-Carmen Guerrero-Nákpil (née Carmen Francisco Guerrero; 19 July 1922 – 30 July 30 2018) was a Filipina journalist, author, historian and public servant.
+Carmen Guerrero Nákpil (born Carmen Francisco Guerrero; 19 July 1922 – 30 July 30, 2018) was a Filipina journalist, author, historian and public servant.
 She was a recipient of the Southeast Asian Writer's Award.

 Early life and education

-Carmen Francisco Guerrero was born in Ermita, Manila, on July 19, 1922.
+Carmen Guerrero was born in Ermita, Manila, on July 19, 1922.
 Her family were painters and poets, as well as scientists and doctors.

 Her parents were the prominent doctor Alfredo Guerrero and Filomena Francisco, who was celebrated as one of the Philippines' first female pharmacists.

 Her paternal grandfather was León María Guerrero, a noted botanist.
 He was the younger brother of the painter Lorenzo Guerrero, who mentored Juan Luna.

 Her maternal grandfather was Gabriel Beato Francisco, a Tagalog writer, journalist, novelist, playwright.
 Francisco's contribution to the development of Tagalog literature lies in the novel.

 She studied at St. Theresa's College, Manila and graduated with a Bachelor of Arts degree in 1942.